Lesson Plan - Get It!

 - What natural resource was ancient Egypt most dependent on?
 Why were they so dependent on this resource?

 - How did the ancient Egyptians get water from the Nile to their crops?
 Use details to describe the system they used.

 - How long would water sit on the crops?

-Tell your teacher or parent.
-Today, there are four seasons that have to do with the Earth's relationship to the sun.
+Today, there are four seasons that have to do with the earth's relationship to the sun.
 In ancient Egypt, farmers created three seasons that centered around the cycle of the Nile River: